 Virtual reality is a disruptive technology.
-It’s impacting industries across the globe, from social media and gaming to architecture and healthcare.
-Since VR is relatively new, it’s only natural that certain myths about it have taken hold.
-But virtual reality isn’t going away any time soon, and believing popular misinformation about it will just hold you back from experiencing its true potential.
+It’s impacting industries across the globe, from social media and gaming to construction and healthcare.
+Since mainstream VR is relatively new, it’s only natural that certain myths about it have taken hold.
+But virtual reality isn’t going away any time soon, and believing popular misinformation about it can hold you back from experiencing its true potential.

 We’ve gathered and debunked 5 of the scariest VR myths for you here.
 Once you’re done reading, you can hop into VR without worrying about any of these issues getting in your way.